pryv/app-java-examples/README.md

 # Apps and simple programs using the Java library

-Example scripts and apps using the Java library.
+Example scripts and apps using the [Pryv Java library](https://github.com/pryv/lib-java).

 ## Apps